-Should all of us wear fabric masks?
+Should all of us wear cloth masks?

 YES, when in public and when near other people, especially when in enclosed spaces.
 Breathing, talking, coughing, and sneezing all produce both droplets and aerosols carrying large amounts of virus.
 Fabric masks are effective in limiting droplet transmission of COVID-19.
-If everyone wore a homemade face-covering of some sort, these virus particles would not be expelled by the wearer in such large quantities and we could significantly slow this virus down.
+If everyone wore a homemade face-covering of some sort, these virus particles would not be expelled by the wearer in such large quantities and we could significantly slow the transmission of this virus down.

 Masks, along with SOCIAL DISTANCING and AVOIDING ENCLOSED SPACES are critical to slowing the spread of COVID-19.